m52go/project-euler/README.md

 <p>I have started using IPython to run and test my scripts, and it's tricky to
 import code in filenames that start with numbers.
-To accommodate this, all filenames will now be of the form "pe[number]".
+To accommodate this, all filenames will now be in the form "pe[number]".
 Improved algorithms will be in the form "pe[number]e".
 (02-05-2013)</p>